razi-rais/microservices/workshop/readme.md

 ```
 ### Packaging voting-app as a container

-You are now going to package voting-app as a container container image.
+We start by packaging voting-app as a container container image.
 This is a simple webapp so Dockerfile is very basic as shown below.
 Basically are using flask base image and then install redis pacakge.
 Finally, we copy the code files residing inside the ```voting-app``` directory to the ```app``` directory inside the container image (it will be created automatically if not exists alredy).

 ````
 FROM tiangolo/uwsgi-nginx-flask:python3.6
 RUN pip install redis
 ADD /voting-app /app
 ````

+Now, build the container image:

 ```
 $ docker build -t voting-webapp:1.0 -f Dockerfile.voting-app .